Novartis/railroadtracks/README.md

 pip install https://github.com/Novartis/railroadtracks/archive/master.zip
 ```

-A <a href="http://www.docker.io">Docker</a> container is also availale (`lgautier/railroadtracks`).
+A [Docker](http://www.docker.io) container is also availale (`lgautier/railroadtracks`).

 Documentation
 -------------

 Automated building of the documentation is being worked on.

-In the meantime there is a <a href="http://nbviewer.ipython.org/github/Novartis/railroadtracks/blob/master/doc/notebooks/railroadtracks_tutorial.ipynb"> tutorial as an ipython notebook</a>.
+In the meantime there is a [tutorial as an ipython notebook](http://nbviewer.ipython.org/github/Novartis/railroadtracks/blob/master/doc/notebooks/railroadtracks_tutorial.ipynb")